HarshanRethinaveluSelvakumar/Projects/README.md

 # Projects Portfolio

 Welcome to my portfolio of projects.
 This repository serves as a central hub for all the academic and research work I undertook throughout my academic career.
-It includes coursework, research projects, assignments and dissertation.
+It includes coursework, research projects and assignments.

 ---